-I would never say that a cake is ‘healthy’ based simply on the fact that it contains a vegetable.
-I mean, I’ve eaten some pretty sinful carrot cakes (and enjoyed every bite).
+I would never say that my Butternut Pecan Loaf Cake is ‘healthy’ based simply on the fact that it contains a vegetable, I mean, I’ve eaten some pretty sinful carrot cakes (and enjoyed every bite).
 However the inclusion of a vegetable in something that would normally be served as comfort food with a cup of tea can’t help but make me feel slightly virtuous.

 I love a challenge and dislike waste so when confronted with a butternut squash teetering on the edge of inedibility, I considered a lot of options.
 I know you can make soup or stew from squash but frankly I fancied cake and cravings for cakes are rarely satisfied by soup, at least in my experience.
 A quick perusal of the archives reminded me that I have very successfully made cake from leftover sweet potatoes on several occasions, so why not squash?
 And so, my Butternut Pecan Loaf Cake was born.

 Although butternut squash is very mild, it isn’t as sweet as sweet potatoes, so I knew I’d need to play around a bit with the flavouring of the cake.
 When I considered the inclusion of pecans for flavour and crunch I started to think about maple syrup (I love maple pecan anything) and as they say, the rest is history.